OxfordCodeReviewNet/forum/guidelines_for_reviewers.md

 by other programmers (assuming they also follow the style guide).

 - You code will be easier to read/understand for programmers outside your project.
-- Code style will be consistent throughout the project even if several developpers are working on it.
+- Code style will be consistent throughout the project even if several developers are working on it.
 - Style guides are based on best practices for the language.

-Style guides are well worth the read, but often lenghty and sometimes obscure.
-Luckiliy, there exist many software tools to enforce style guides automatically (see table above).
+Style guides are well worth the read, but often lengthy and sometimes obscure.
+Luckily, there exist many software tools to enforce style guides automatically (see table above).

 <a id="naming"></a>

 ### Naming
-Knowingly the hardest part in software developement.
+Knowingly the hardest part in software development.

 - Always use descriptive names at every levels, whether it is for variables, functions/methods or classes.
 Name of functions and classes should convey intent.

-> when implmenting mathematical expresions, it's often tempting to name the variable after its mathematical symbol (e.g. `alpha`, `m`, `R0`..).
+> when implementing mathematical expressions, it's often tempting to name the variable after its mathematical symbol (e.g. `alpha`, `m`, `R0`..).
 > This is not recommended, as this makes the code less readable, and other people may use different notations.
 Use explicit names instead
 > (e.g. `streamwise_velocity_field`, `current`, `infection_rate`...)